-I was 20 years old, living in a dorm at Stanford University.
-My dreams were coming true of going to a great university where I could get a great job and make a million dollars.
+I was 20 years old and living in a dorm at Stanford University.
+My dreams of going to a great university where I could get a great job and make millions of dollars were coming true.

 But the foundations of my life were shaking.

-After being challenged by Marxist ideas on campus, I had spent the last 4 months reading, talking and thinking about Christianity, struggling over whether or not it was true.
+After being challenged by Marxist ideas on campus, I had spent the last four months reading, talking and thinking about Christianity; struggling over if it was true.

-And I had concluded that it was indeed true, that I did believe it.
+I had concluded that it was, indeed, true.
+I did believe it.
 But then I couldn't sleep.

 Why was the Christian life so difficult?
 Why didn't I have any joy or peace?

-When I was 12 years old, I had very sincerely accepted Christ.
-But I thought the Christian life was about being good, so I tried as hard as I could.
+When I was 12, I sincerely accepted Christ.
+I thought the Christian life was about being good, so I tried as hard as I could.
 I tried and tried, but failed miserably.

 I lusted after girls, was unable to control my temper and worried constantly.

-I worried so much that I would bite my fingernails down until they bled.
+I worried so much that I bit my fingernails down until they bled.
 I kept telling God I was going to change, but I never could.

 But still I prayed for God to show me if there were something I was missing.

-A few weeks later, through someone with Campus Crusade for Christ, I finally understood what I had been missing: God doesn't expect us to live the Christian life in our own power, but instead He has given us His power, through the Holy Spirit.
+A few weeks later, through someone involved with Cru, I finally understood what I had been missing.
+God didn’t expect me to live the Christian life in my own power.
+Instead, He gave me His power through the Holy Spirit.

-We might consider that the opening verses of the Sermon on the Mount talk about how to prepare our hearts to be filled with the Holy Spirit.
-We can't just try to be good -- in fact, God wants us to recognize our need to depend on Him completely.
+Consider the opening verses of the Sermon on the Mount, talk about how to prepare your heart to be filled with the Holy Spirit.
+You can't just try to be good.
+In fact, God wants you to recognize your need to depend on Him completely.

-By admitting to God that we are poor in spirit, that we can't live the Christian life on our own, we are taking the first steps toward accessing His power.
+By admitting to God that you are poor in spirit, that you can't live the Christian life on your own, you are taking the first steps toward accessing His power.

-We also need to give ourselves completely to God, and be humbled before Him.
+You also need to give yourself completely to God, and be humbled before Him.
 Matthew 5:5 says, "Blessed are the meek, for they will inherit the earth" (NIV).

-It is not enough to admit our need; we need to approach God with meekness and give Christ control of our lives, willingly surrendering ourselves to His will instead of ours.
+It is not enough to admit your need.
+You need to approach God with meekness and give Christ control of your life, willingly surrendering yourself to His will instead of yours.

-And finally, we accept the Holy Spirit's filling by faith.
-For example, we can pray a prayer like this one:
+And finally, you accept the Holy Spirit's filling by faith.
+For example, you can pray a prayer like this one:

 "Dear Father, I need you.
 I acknowledge that I have been directing my own life, and that as a result I have sinned against You.
 Thank You that You have already forgiven my sin through Christ's death on the cross.
 I invite Christ again to take His place on the throne of my life.
 Fill me with the Holy Spirit.
 Thank You.
 In Jesus' name, Amen."